Parippu Pradhaman / Parippu Payasam

 Parippu Pradhaman/ Parippu Payasam is a sweet delicacy from Kerala, made of Mung Beans lentils, Jaggery and Coconut Milk.
 The “traditional Kerala Sadya“, is a grand vegetarian feast spread on Banana leaves, during festivals and special occasions.
 ‘Sadya” has a variety of Thoran, Koottukari, Parippu curry, Aviyal, Sambar, Pachadi, kalan, Papad, Kaduku Manga pickle, crisps etc. served with rice and accompanied by two or three varieties of Payasams/ Pradhaman/ Kheer as dessert.
 Sadya is considered incomplete without varieties of Payasams and Pradhaman.
 Many varieties of Pradhaman are prevalent in Kerala; Ada Pradhaman, Pazham Pradhaman, Chakka Pradhaman, Parippu Pradhaman etc.

 Although, Palada Payasam is my favorite, I like all varieties of Payasam.
 I have already added the Palada Payasam in my recipe collection.
-You should also try my original recipe- Mathanga Aval Payasam, a scrumptious payasam prepared with Pumpkin and Beaten rice.
+You should also try my original recipes- Mathanga Aval Payasam, a scrumptious payasam prepared with Pumpkin and Beaten rice and Sweet Potato Payasam, a refreshing sweet delight.
 Parippu Pradhaman/ Parippu Payasam is another must have Kerala Style Payasam!
 The lentils and sweet Jaggery blended with rich, creamy coconut milk makes this Payasam extremely irresistible and delicious.
 The combination of Parippu Pradhaman/ Payasam, Pappad and Banana is simply superb!
 Yes, don’t get alarmed; that is the best way of having this Parippu Pradhaman.
 Mash the pappad, Banana and mix with Payasam and have.
 It is the best way to end a delicious sadya!